pavanpatil45/Auto-Spare-Parts-Management/README.md

 # Auto-Spare-Parts-Management
-This my TE IT mini project for the subject DBMS using MySQL and PHP 3.
+This is my TE IT mini project for the subject DBMS using MySQL and PHP 3.
 This is a web based Application to manage sales of Auto spare parts.

 ![Screenshot (135)](https://user-images.githubusercontent.com/47142604/99874514-a2f40f00-2c0e-11eb-8528-f8fa9a266723.png)